apryor6/flask_accepts/README.md

 So I made `flask_accepts`, which gives you two simple decorators, `accepts` and `responds`, that combine these two libraries in a way that's easy-to-use for input/output handling in Flask.
 The `@accepts` decorators defines what parameters or schemas the endpoint accepts, returning errors if the inputs fail validation, and `@responds` defines how to serialize the output, supporting both `reqparse` models and `Marshmallow` schemas.

-This makes it easy to create a serialization layer on your API outputs without having to write a lot of extra code while allowing usage of RESTplus and Marshmallow side-by-side.
-It will also automatically add the Swagger integrations from `Flask-RESTplus` where possible without you have to explicitly add the various RESTplus decorators (it does that for you). _This includes supporting Swagger even if you provided a Marshmallow schema -- the type mapping is handled internally._
+This makes it easy to create a serialization layer on your API outputs without having to write a lot of extra code while allowing usage of restx and Marshmallow side-by-side.
+It will also automatically add the Swagger integrations from `Flask-restx` where possible without you have to explicitly add the various restx decorators (it does that for you). _This includes supporting Swagger even if you provided a Marshmallow schema -- the type mapping is handled internally._

 `accepts` takes input parameter information and internally parses those arguments and attaches the results to the Flask `request` object in `request.parsed_args`